Timor Putra Nasional: History

 On 24 February 1997, construction of the assembly plant and component manufacturing plant started.
-Located in Mandala Putra Industrial Area, Cikampek, West Java, the US$1 billion plant was planned to built and operated by PT Kia Timor Motors, a joint venture owned 70% by TPN and 30% by Kia Motors and would have the capacity to produce 50,000 cars per year.
+Located in Mandala Putra Industrial Area, Cikampek, West Java, the US$1 billion plant was planned to be built and operated by PT Kia Timor Motors, a joint venture owned 70% by TPN and 30% by Kia Motors and would have the capacity to produce 50,000 cars per year.
 The component manufacturing plant would be operated by Timor Industri Komponen.

 On 11 April 1997, TPN introduced the S515i, the fuel injection version of the S515.
 On 15 May 1997, knock-down assembly of the Timor S515i started in an assembly plant owned by PT Indauda Putra Nasional in Tambun, Bekasi.

 By early 1998, 15,000 out of the nearly 40,000 cars imported were reported still sitting unsold in Jakarta— only 2,493 units were sold in 1998 compared to 19,471 units in the previous year.
 The drop in sales was in line with the overall automotive sales in the country which fell from almost 400,000 in 1997 to about 53,000 in 1998.

 During the May 1998 riots in Java, Timor owners would remove the 'T' logos in the hope that they would not be targeted by protesters in order not to be associated with Suharto.
 Dealers that still had thousands of Timor cars unsold after the crisis had to rebrand themselves by changing the signage colour while keeping the Timor name as an attempt to distance themselves from Suharto and Cendana family.

 In 2000, Kia considered reviving the Timor by restructuring Timor Putra Nasional.
 Kia planned to invest to TPN and finish the Cikampek factory, with a condition from the South Korean Minister of Trade Affairs, Han Duck-soo that TPN must be clear from any influence of Tommy Suharto.
 The investment was not realized as Kia used Indomobil's National Assembler plant to assemble cars from kits locally instead.

 After being inactive, the company encountered numerous lawsuits, mostly with the Indonesian government.
 The company officially ceased to exist on 5 November 2021 after all of its assets were confiscated by the government following a legal decision on Tommy Suharto.